-There are plenty of available workout apps to track your calorie burning activities such as running, swimming, and cycling.
-Other similar apps that will help you to count your steps throughout the day.
+There are plenty of available workout apps to track your calorie-burning activities such as running, swimming, and cycling.
+Other similar apps will help you to count your steps throughout the day.
 A few that can help with daily task management and keep a record of passwords and other information you may have trouble remembering.

 Those who also happen to have an iPhone will find that it can be synced with your Apple Watch to enable additional interaction.
 Some apps will require that you already use them on your iPhone.

 The same can be said for additional attachments like the Apple Watch speaker which can be used as your personal music player.
 Listen to your favorite podcasts at work or don a pair of Bluetooth headphones and head out onto a jogging trail.

 As you can tell, you’ll get plenty of use out of an Apple Watch.
 So, to avoid wasting time, it’s important to know which apps are the best apps.

 1Password is incredibly handy for anyone who uses two-factor authentication.
 This app will display a one-time log-in key for use whenever one is needed, should you not have your iPhone readily available.

 Cheatsheet is a notation-taking app that allows you to jot down everyday useful information.
 Things like Wi-Fi passwords and lock combinations can be stored with relative ease for later use.
 You can even add a familiar icon, like a lock or car, next to the information in order to help remember what it pertains to.

 Things is a user-friendly task management tool that will always keep you updated on what you’ll need to do throughout the day.
 You have the option to sync this app from your Apple Watch to your iPhone so anytime you mark a task as complete, it will appear as such on the other end.